berkolmez/python_maps_API/README.md

 Paste the key in the "API_key.txt" file.

-distance_matrix.txt file will be created in the results folder.
+distance_matrix.txt file will be created in the result folder.